![]() |

 2) to care for a temporarily disabled, incapacitated or bedridden resident of the employee's household or member of the employee's family;

-3) to furnish special guidance, care or supervision of a resident of the employee's household or a member of the employee's family in extraordinary need thereof;
+3) to furnish special guidance, care or supervision of a resident of the employee's household or a member of the employee's family in extraordinary need of that guidance, care or supervision;

 4) to respond to the temporary dislocation of the family due to a natural disaster, crime, insurrection, war or other disruptive event;

-5) to settle the estate of a deceased member of the employee's family or to act as conservator if so appointed and providing the exercise of such functions precludes the employee from working; or
+5) to settle the estate of a deceased member of the employee's family or to act as conservator, if so appointed, when providing the exercise of those functions precludes the employee from working; or

 6) to perform family responsibilities consistent with the intention of this Section but not otherwise specified.

-g) The agency shall require substantiation or verification of the need by the employee for such leave, the substantiation or verification shall be consistent with and appropriate to the reason cited in requesting the leave, such as:
+g) The agency shall require substantiation or verification of the need by the employee for FRL.
+The substantiation or verification shall be consistent with and appropriate to the reason cited in requesting the leave, such as:

-1) a written statement by a physician or medical practitioner licensed under the Medical Practice Act of 1987 [225 ILCS 60] or under similar laws of Illinois or of another state or country or by an individual authorized by a recognized religious denomination to treat by prayer or spiritual means, such verification to show the diagnosis, prognosis and expected duration of the disability requiring the employee's presence;
+1) a written statement by a physician or medical practitioner licensed under the Medical Practice Act of 1987 [225 ILCS 60] or under similar laws of Illinois or of another state or country or by an individual authorized by a recognized religious denomination to treat by prayer or spiritual means.
+The verification shall show the diagnosis, prognosis and expected duration of the disability requiring the employee's presence;

 2) written report by a social worker, psychologist, or other appropriate practitioner concerning the need for close supervision or care of a child or other family member;